tjstebbing/peanutbutter/README.md

 ===========

-Requiring peanutbutter returns a function that when called returns a pb middleware, this function can be passed config options:
+Requiring peanutbutter returns a function that when called returns a pb object, this function can be passed config options:

-timeout : minutes that a session should be kept alive with no interaction. authenticate : a function which returns a blessed avatar.
+ * timeout : minutes that a session should be kept alive with no interaction.
+ * authenticate : a function which returns a blessed avatar.

 You can also assign these values directly if you wish.

 ```javascript